moosasharieff/group2-global-green-init/README.md

 The teams current story point velocity is "N/A". <<Update the velocity as the weeks progress>>

 # Definition of Ready/Done
 << 1.
-Code implementated 2.
-Documention, 3.
+Code implemented 2.
+Documentation, 3.
 Testing, 4.
-Met the buisness requirement>>
+Met the business requirement>>